top of page

 Here's a thrill better than any amusement park ride, and with none of the long lines: a brisk walk or bike ride across the George Washington Bridge in Washington Heights.

-Completed in 1931, the world's busiest motor vehicle bridge currently has one shared path for pedestrians and bicyclists: the recently-renovated, ADA-accessible north sidewalk.
-(The south side is now under construction.)
+Approaching its 100-year anniversary, the world's busiest bridge currently has one shared path for pedestrians and bicyclists: the new ADA-accessible north sidewalk, reopened in February 2023.

-To reach it, enter near the corner of West 180th Street and Cabrini Boulevard, just three blocks west of Broadway (more directions can be found here).
+To reach the new north sidewalk, enter near the corner of West 180th Street and Cabrini Boulevard, just three blocks west of Broadway (more directions can be found here).

 Return to the main path and you'll soon reach the actual bridge with its two massive towers.
 Unlike the Brooklyn Bridge, here the towers have been left exposed, giving them their signature crisscross look.